Courage is easing into resilience. Forgiveness can be letting go of the need to be right.

 It is a privilege to witness clients transcend pain, and suffering, emerge from a therapeutic process happier and hopeful.

-I am an Addiction Counsellor @ Harley Street Hypnotherapy (CHP/NC) my approach is compassionate.
+I am an Addiction Counsellor, Clinical Hypnotherapist @ Harley Street Hypnotherapy (CHP/NC) my approach is a continuum of compassionate self-care.

 My approach is compassionates.
 Client’s can trust in the unfolding process: how to safely and effectively transcend pain and suffering triggered by emotional trauma, anxiety, depression, stress, and addictive disorders.